 The laboratory runs a number of large clinical trials.
 Dr. Kane also devotes his efforts to standardizing the outcome measurements in psychiatric research and helping to ensure the translation of research into clinical practice.
 Since the beginning of his residency at The Zucker Hillside Hospital in Glen Oaks in 1971, Dr. Kane has committed his career to unraveling the mysteries of this brain disorder.
 He is listed in Thomson Reuters as a “Highly Cited Researcher” in The World’s Most Influential Scientific Minds.

 The program, under his direction, continues to conduct pioneering studies on the treatment of first episode schizophrenia.
 In addition, he and his team are studying the use of new technologies – from smartphones to two-way video – to enhance disease management.
 Dr. Kane and his colleagues have helped to determine treatment strategies for all phases and subtypes of schizophrenia.
 His findings have been circulated worldwide and have become part of the fabric of modern care.
 All of the scientists within the Center work in collaboration with Dr. Kane on the clinical pharmacology studies underway at The Zucker Hillside Hospital.
-He is the principal investigator on three large federal grants.

 Michael L. Birnbaum, MD